gravitational/gravity/README.md

 following benefits:

 * One-step authentication which issues credentials for both k8s API and SSH.
-* Allows to implement compliance rules like "developers must never touch production data".
+* Ability to implement compliance rules like "developers must never touch production data".
-* Allows remote access to the cluster via SSH or via k8s API even if the cluster is located behind NAT with no open ports.
+* Ability to grant remote access to the cluster via SSH or via k8s API, even if the cluster is located behind NAT with no open ports.
 * Keeps a detailed audit log (including fully recorded interactive sessions) for all SSH commands and all `kubectl` commands executed on cluster nodes.

-Teleport can be used independently without Gravity, it has been audited multiple times by [reputable](https://gravitational.com/blog/teleport-security-audit/) cyber security companies and it has been deployed in production in [multiple](https://gravitational.com/teleport) organizations.
+Teleport can also be used independently without Gravity, it has been audited multiple times by [reputable](https://gravitational.com/blog/teleport-security-audit/) cyber security companies and it has been deployed in production in [multiple](https://gravitational.com/teleport) organizations.